YerevaNN/yerevann.github.io/_posts/2015-10-11-spoken-language-identification-with-deep-convolutional-networks.md

 I also tried to train a [simple neural network](https://github.com/YerevaNN/Spoken-language-identification-CNN/blob/master/ensembling/ensemble.theano.py) with one hidden layer on the same CSV files.
 The results were significantly better than with XGBoost.

-The best result was obtained by ensembling the following models: ..................

-Final score was 3 401 840 and it was the [10th result](http://community.topcoder.com/longcontest/stats/?module=ViewOverview&rd=16555)
-of the contest.
+The best result was obtained by ensembling the following two models: snapshots of the last network (the one with 30% dropout) after 90 000 iterations and 105 000 iterations.
+Final score was 3 401 840 and it was the [10th result](http://community.topcoder.com/longcontest/stats/?module=ViewOverview&rd=16555) of the contest.

 ## What we learned from this contest